trmitchell7/nginx-resume.md/README.md

 docker run -d -p 80:80 trmitchell7/nginx-resume.md:latest
 ```
 3. Test it at http://localhost:80
-4. Run on your site: (don't put www. in the NGINX_DOMAIN)
+4. Run on your site: (don't put www in the NGINX_DOMAIN)
 ```bash
 docker run -d -p 80:80 \
     -v /local/path/for/resume:/volume \